2/15/23

 ****Defending Your Life (1991 rent) Written, directed, and starring Albert Brooks, the film also stars Meryl Streep. about a man who finds himself on trial in the afterlife, where proceedings examine his lifelong fears, to determine whether he’ll be (yet again) reincarnated on Earth.

-**Broadcast News (1987 rent) written, produced and directed by James L. Brooks.
+**Broadcast News (1987 Starz) written, produced and directed by James L. Brooks.
 Stars William Hurt, Albert Brooks, and Holly Hunter

 **The Big Sick (2017 on Prime Video) written by Emily V. Gordon and Kumail Nanjiani based on a true love story.

-**50/50 (2011 on Prime Video and Hulu) starring Joseph Gordon-Levitt, Seth Rogen, Anna Kendrick, Bryce Dallas Howard, and Anjelica Huston.
+**50/50 (2011 on Max) starring Joseph Gordon-Levitt, Seth Rogen, Anna Kendrick, Bryce Dallas Howard, and Anjelica Huston.
 The film is loosely inspired by Will Reiser’s own experience with cancer, with Rogen’s character Kyle based on Rogen himself.

 **Bridesmaids (2011 on Prime Video) directed by Paul Feig, written by Annie Mumolo and Kristen Wiig.
 Also stars Maya Rudolph.
 Rose Byrne, Melissa McCarthy, Ellie Kemper, and Wendi McLendon-Covey

-*Isn’t it Romantic (2019 on Hulu) What is a true love story?
+*Isn’t it Romantic (2019 rent) What is a true love story?
 Starring Rebel Wilson, Liam Hemsworth, Adam DeVine, and Priyanka Chopra

 ***About Fate (2022 on Prime Video) Emma Roberts and Thomas Mann in a complicated and fun love story.